 1. Steam Clean

 A steam cleaner can help break down limescale.
-If you have one, try it first, it might help loosen the stain and make it easier to clean.
+If you have one, try using it first as it could loosen the stain and make it easier to remove.

 2. Clean and Dry Regularly

-You can prevent stains by cleaning your tub after every use.
-As an extra measure, spray it down with an acid and water solution once a week to prevent limescale buildup.
+You can prevent stains by rinsing your tub and drying it after every use.
+To go further, you can spray it down with a natural acidic cleaner such as vinegar and water once per week to prevent limescale buildup.

-Stains and limescale build-up are caused by water.
-Even after cleaning and rinsing, the minerals will remain as a residue.
-If you dry your tub after use and cleaning, then the moisture is removed, helping you prevent limescale formation.
+Stains and limescale build-up are caused by hard water.
+Even after cleaning and rinsing, minerals will be left as any residual water evaporates.
+If you dry your tub after using it and rinsing it, the moisture containing those minerals is removed, significantly reducing the formation of limescale.

 3. Don’t Mix Cleaners